MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 #. **Compile the C File to WebAssembly:**

-   In a terminal, navigate to the module directory containing the ``module.ivy`` file and run the following command to compile the C code to WebAssembly:
+   In a terminal, navigate to your application base directory and run the following command to compile the C code to WebAssembly:

    .. code:: console